mitre-attack/attack-stix-data/USAGE.md

 | any type    | `revoked-by`      | any type | Yes | The target object is a replacement for the source object.
 Only occurs where the objects are of the same type, and the source object will have the property `revoked = true`.
 See [Working with deprecated and revoked objects](#Working-with-deprecated-and-revoked-objects) for more information on revoked objects. |

 Note that because groups use software and software uses techniques, groups can be considered indirect users of techniques used by their software.
 See [Getting techniques used by a group's software](#Getting-techniques-used-by-a-groups-software).

+### Collections

+See our [collections document](https://github.com/center-for-threat-informed-defense/attack-workbench-frontend/blob/master/docs/collections.md) for more information about the design and intention of collection objects.

 # Accessing ATT&CK data in python
 There are several ways to acquire the ATT&CK data in Python.
 All of them will provide an object